D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Introduction

-As a prominent parameter-efficient fine-tuning technique~\cite{Adapter,Coop,VPT,he2021towards}, adapter tuning~\cite{Adapter,adaptformer,K-Adapter} embeds learnable adapters with a negligible amount of parameters into pre-trained models flexibly while keeping the model frozen, conducting model adaptation efficiently and effectively.
-Compared to the fine-tuning adaptation paradigm, adapter tuning is particularly better-suited to few-shot learning scenarios.
-A straightforward way to apply adapter tuning to image-to-video transfer learning is to employ the vanilla adapter for image data directly to adapt the pre-learned spatial features and temporal features separately, which is exactly adopted by AIM~\cite{AIM} and DUALPATH~\cite{DUALPATH}.
-As shown in Figure~\ref{fig:introduction}, both AIM and DUALPATH first pre-learn the spatial and temporal features separately by duplicating the multi-head self-attention modules either in cascaded (AIM) or parallel (DUALPATH) manners, and insert vanilla adapter in each duplicated module for specific feature adaptation.
-However, such methods inevitably incur heavyweight model architecture and massive computation overhead.
-ST-Adapter~\cite{ST-Adapter} first attempts to design the specialized adapter for video data by inserting a 3D convolution layer into the vanilla adapter for learning spatio-temporal features while maintaining a lightweight structure.
+As a prominent parameter-efficient fine-tuning technique~\cite{Adapter,Coop,VPT,he2021towards}, adapter tuning~\cite{Adapter,adaptformer,K-Adapter} is particularly well-suited to few-shot learning scenarios due to much lower parameter-learning overhead.
+A straightforward way to apply adapter tuning to image-to-video model adaptation is to employ the vanilla image adapter~\cite{Adapter} to adapt the pre-learned spatial and temporal features separately, which is exactly adopted by AIM~\cite{AIM} and DUALPATH~\cite{DUALPATH}.
+As shown in Figure~\ref{fig:introduction}, both AIM and DUALPATH first pre-learn the spatial and temporal features separately by duplicating the multi-head self-attention modules, either in cascaded manner (AIM) or parallel manner (DUALPATH).
+Subsequently, they insert individual vanilla adapters in each duplicated module for specific feature adaptation.
+However, such methods inevitably result in a heavyweight model architecture and substantial computational overhead.
+As illustrated in Figure~\ref{fig:introduction}, ST-Adapter~\cite{ST-Adapter} is the first to design a specialized adapter for video data by incorporating a 3D convolution layer into the vanilla adapter to learn spatio-temporal features.

 Nevertheless, we investigate two potential limitations of ST-Adapter.
-First, it learns the spatial and temporal features jointly by 3D convolution, whereas it has been shown that in the low-data scenarios, such a joint learning paradigm of spatio-temporal features for video data is inferior to learning the spatial and temporal features in a disentangled way, such as SlowFast~\cite{Slowfast} or two-stream design~\cite{Two-stream,TSN}.
+First, it learns the spatial and temporal features jointly by 3D convolution, whereas it has been shown that in low-data scenarios, such a joint learning paradigm for spatio-temporal features in video data is inferior to learning the spatial and temporal features in a disentangled manner, such as SlowFast~\cite{Slowfast} and other two-stream designs~\cite{Two-stream,TSN}.
 Second, the convolutional operation, especially with shallow layers for lightweight design, has a limited local receptive field in both the spatial and temporal domains, which also limits the performance of ST-Adapter.